tzeikob/stack/README.md

 ls /usr/share/kbd/keymaps/**/*.map.gz | less
 ```

-> Note, the `loadkeys` command requires only the filename without the `map.gz` extension.
+> Note, the `loadkeys` command requires only the filename without the file extension (.map.gz).

 ### Connect to the internet